eaton-lab/eaton-lab.github.io/_posts/articles/2018-08-22-Eaton-lab-HPC-setup.md

 <hr>

 #### Columbia HPC resources
-This post has been updated for the new *Terremoto* cluster at Columbia.
-We have access to both Terremoto and the older *Habanero* cluster.
+We have access to both the *Terremoto* and *Habanero* clusters.
 Documentation for Terremoto is [here](https://confluence.columbia.edu/confluence/display/rcs/Terremoto+HPC+Cluster+User+Documentation), and Habanero [here](https://confluence.columbia.edu/confluence/display/rcs/Habanero+HPC+Cluster+User+Documentation)).
 On Habanero
 Eaton lab members have access to 8Tb of scratch space and about 20 24-core nodes, but these resources are shared and often busy.
-On Terremoto we have we have one reserved 24 core node and 6Tb of scratch space, and can access all other shared resources.
-On both clusters the max walltime is 5 days (or 6 hours on the free partition).
+On Terremoto we have one reserved 24 core node and 6Tb of scratch space, and can access all other shared resources.
+On both clusters the max walltime is 5 days (or 6 hours on the free partition, or 12 hours on the short partition).

 ### Connecting by SSH
 Use SSH from a terminal and your UNI credentials to login.